PCO: Psychology for Counseling Courses

 3 sh (may not be repeated for credit)

-Models of addictive behaviors and implications for assessment and treatment of addiction.
-Emphasis primarily on alcohol and drug abuse, with information on smoking and obesity included.
+This course focuses on the models of addictive behaviors and their implications for assessment and treatment of addiction.
+The emphasis is primarily on alcohol and drug abuse, with information on smoking and obesity included.

 PCO 4905 Directed Study